SeyedMahmoudian/graham-app/KNOWN_ISSUES.md

 ## ISSUE-002

-Status: [closed]
+Status: []

-Title: Veirfy new coloring system
+Title: scrolling in tabs needs to be independent

 Priority: Low